solawc/Simple_Bootloader/README.md

 | STM32F407VETx | ST           | Cortex-M4F  |
 | STM32G0B0CETx | ST           | Cortex-CM0+ |

+## Platform

+The current compilation environment uses PlatformIO for compilation, which is a very simple environment (provided that you have a good network, in China, you may need to climb the wall?
+Please comply with the local VNP legal requirements).
+You only need to download the vscode, download the platformIO in the vscode plug-in, and then open the project with vscode.
+The platformIO will automatically load and download the corresponding project framework, which can be seen under vscode.
+After everything is ready, you can compile normally.

+PlatformIO is a tool that is worth taking time to learn.
+In my use process, it helps me quickly build projects, debug, and test.
+I can freely add python scripts I want, or let you gradually become familiar with makefiles from shallow to deep.
+Of course, this is the core.
+Related learning documents are linked here:https://github.com/platformio/platformio-docs

 ## Boards support

 At present, only some boards I have used are supported.
 Of course, it is easy to add your own board settings.
 In this regard, you need to have a certain understanding of platformio, so that you can better operate and add new cards: